A War Horse, all ready

 I will trample you in the dust!"

-The poor Ass made room
+The poor Ass made room for him as fast

-as he could, and the Horse went proudly
+as he could, and the Horse went proudly on

 his way.

-Not long after this the
+Not long after this the Horse was shot in

 the eye; and, as he was no longer fit for the